Recommendations & Conclusions

 AI is already changing the nature of work, and as the technology evolves this process is likely to accelerate, placing some jobs at risk.
 At the same time, there are productivity benefits to be won, provided people are equipped with the skills to fruitfully utilise AI.
 This is a process …

-Government response.
 The government committed to strengthening AI skills through the AI Action Plan, ensuring digital skills development for young people via the DFE’s Curriculum and Assessment Review (final recommendations by Autumn 2025), and developing a comprehensive post-16 education strategy.
-Skills England …
+Skills England will also address national and …

 Department for Science, Innovation and Technology